CATEGORIES OF MANUSCRIPTS

 PREPARATION OF MANUSCRIPTS

 Manuscripts should be divided into the following sections and order: Title page, Abstract and keywords, Introduction, Materials and Methods, Results, Discussion, Conclusions, Acknowledgements, References, Tables, Figure Legends and Figures.

 – Article title.
 The article title should include a synthetic description of the complete article (80-100 characters, including spaces)

-– Author information (full name of the authors and their affiliation – name of the department(s) and institution(s) or organization(s) where the work should be attributed)
+– Author information (full name of the authors and their affiliation – name of the faculty/university/hospital/institute/centre, city and country where the work should be attributed) written in italics

-– The author responsible for correspondence will be marked by an asterisk, and his telephone number and e-mail address will be indicated
+– The author responsible for correspondence will be marked by an asterisk, and his telephone number, e-mail address and ORCID ID will be indicated

 – Disclaimers – e.g. an author’s statement that the views expressed in the submitted article are his or her own and not an official position of the institution or funder